Democracy in Europe Movement 2025

+The Democracy in Europe Movement 2025, or DiEM25, is a left-wing European political alliance.
+It operates as a pan-European umbrella for subsidiary parties sharing the same name and branding (e.g. MeRA25, MERA25), and runs electoral lists with other affiliated parties.
+Despite its organisation and sometimes being referred to as a "European party" or "transnational party", DiEM25 does not meet the requirements to register as a European political party.

-The Democracy in Europe Movement 2025, or DiEM25, is a pan-European political movement founded in 2016 by a group of Europeans, including former Greek Finance Minister Yanis Varoufakis and Croatian philosopher Srećko Horvat.
-The movement was officially launched at ceremonial events on 9 February 2016 in the Volksbühne theatre in Berlin and on 23 March in Rome.
+DiEM25 was founded by a group of Europeans, including Yanis Varoufakis and Srećko Horvat.
+The movement was officially launched at ceremonial events in 2016 in the Volksbühne theatre in Berlin and on 23 March in Rome.

 DiEM25's tendencies are alter-globalisation, social ecology, ecofeminism, post-growth and post-capitalism.
 Implementation of a universal basic income is widely defended among its members.

 The acronym DiEM alludes to the Latin phrase carpe diem.
-To highlight the urgency of democratising Europe before reaching a point of no return, the movement sets the horizon for the year 2025 to draft a democratic constitution that will replace all the European treaties that are in force today.
-One year after its foundation, DiEM25 declared that it had over 60,000 members from across the European Union.
+To highlight the urgency of democratising Europe, the movement sets the horizon for the year 2025 to draft a democratic constitution that will replace all the European treaties that are in force today.
+Yet, it failed to elect representatives in the European Parliament up to the 2024 European elections.